NEONScience/NEON-Data-Skills/_posts/workshops/2015-Workshops/2015-11-03-NEON-DC-Spatio-Temporal-Data-Lesson-Hackathon.md

 * <a href="http://data-lessons.github.io/NEON-R-Spatial-Vector/" target="_blank">Vector data (shapefiles) in R</a>
 * <a href="http://data-lessons.github.io/NEON-R-Tabular-Time-Series/" target="_blank">Time series data in R</a>
 * <a href="https://github.com/data-lessons/NEON-R-Make-Pretty-Maps-Plots" target="_blank">Maps & Advanced Data Visualization in R</a>

+###Introduction to Hyperspectral Remote Sensing & Lidar Data in R

+* <a href="https://github.com/data-lessons/NEON-R-Remote-Sensing" target="_blank">Introduction to Remote Sensing data in R</a>